rsokl/custom_inherit/README.md

     - Simple inheritance from a parent, if the docstring is not overwritten ([deprecated in Python 3.5](https://docs.python.org/3/library/inspect.html#inspect.getdoc))
 - A simple interface for using your own docstring inheritance style.

-### Implementation Notes
+### Implementation Notes (no side effects!)
 - These tools are compatible with [Sphinx](http://www.sphinx-doc.org/en/1.5.1/) - the inherited docstrings will be rendered by this package.
-- The metaclass and decorator provided by `custom_inherit` revise the doctrings of objects upon their initial construction and do not wrap them.
-Thus they do not obfuscate function signatures or error traceback messages, nor do they affect performance beyond the initial construction process.
+- These tools do not obfuscate function signatures or error traceback messages, nor do they affect performance beyond the initial construction process.

 ## Basic Usage<a name="basic"\a>
 ### Inheriting Docstrings Using a Metaclass<a name="meta"\a>